Russell & Company: Decline

 The decline of Russell & Company was led by a transformation in Chinese trade.
 The Second Opium War and the Tianjin Treaties in particular shifted more autonomy toward Western countries within regard to the extent of their dealings within China.
 Opium importation was eventually illegalized and more ports were established.
 Government regulation and inspection system meant that competition intensified and the former houses of trade met new challenges that they could not meet.
 Russell and Company failed to adapt to these new conditions as their trading structure had once relied on a heavily autonomous structure amongst a little number of rivals and a lack of government intervention and regulation.

 The civil war in America also disrupted the company’s ability to influence foreign policy, meaning that the power and influence they once held began to quickly diminish.
 The company was without funds, federal backing and support from importers and purchasers who had been affected by both the civil war and the internal shifts of domestic China.
 Russell & Company relied heavily on an old framework of commercial business, but as time went on, businessmen and traders began processes of outsourcing and no longer confined trade to one house or dependency.
-Revolution in steam transport and continued industrialization altered shipping processes, meaning the former frame work by which the company relied, failed; meaning the company met significant losses at the hands of newer firms who were more able to adapt business models which were not pre-conformed.
+Revolution in steam transport and continued industrialization altered shipping processes, meaning the former framework by which the company relied, failed; meaning the company met significant losses at the hands of newer firms who were more able to adapt business models which were not pre-conformed.
 Alterations in communication methods also cause significant problems for Russell & Company.
 The failure to obtain communication regarding market fluctuations at the head of further competitors disadvantaged the historic firm even further.

 In the 1860s, the China trade underwent a series of transformation which was the result of more competition from their British rivals and the shortened length of time that was needed to commute to locations with the opening of the Suez Canal in 1869.
 By the 1870s, Russell & Co. were forced to seize their banking operations as the lucrative importing of precious metals were eventually overtaken by newer commission firms and professional banks.
 Initially, Shanghai S. N. Co. was established to counter their losses, however their rates of return would continue to decrease and in 1877 they were acquired by the China Merchants Steam Navigation Company alongside their waterfront properties.
 Facing further financial difficulties, the company devolved into Shewan & Company in 1891.